 Include a gorgeous image at the top of your email to attract attention straight away.

-This is a simple but effective marketing approach to promote a product that you have got quiet a bit of stock of, without putting it too bluntly in the sale!
+This is a simple but effective marketing approach for promoting a product that you have got quite a bit of stock of, without putting it too bluntly in the sale!

 20. Do a timely post or email